 Thyroid function tests:

-Serum free T4 and total T3 2 to 6 weeks after initiation, repeat in 4 to 6 weeks if dose is adjusted and then every 2 to 3 months once euthyroid levels are achieved (with long term therapy [ie, >18 months] may extend interval to every 4 to 6 months); if TRAb is negative, thyroid function tests should be monitored every 2 to 3 months for the first 6 months after discontinuing therapy, then at 4- to 6-month intervals for the next 6 months, then every 6 to 12 months thereafter (Ross 2016)
+Serum free T4 and total T3 2 to 6 weeks after initiation, repeat in 4 to 6 weeks if dose is adjusted and then every 2 to 3 months once euthyroid levels are achieved (with long term therapy [ie, >18 months] may extend interval to every 4 to 6 months); in patients with Graves disease, if TRAb is negative, thyroid function tests should be monitored every 2 to 3 months for the first 6 months after discontinuing therapy, then at 4- to 6-month intervals for the next 6 months, then every 6 to 12 months thereafter (Ross 2016)